Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Numerical Experiments

-\textbf{Experimental Results.} Figure~\ref{onedimensioninverse result} reports the discretized $L^2$ errors $\mathcal{E}(m^k,m^*)$ from \eqref{eq:l2disc}, comparing each iterate $m^k$ with the reference $m^*$ in Figure~\ref{Onedimensioninversefig1}.
-The panels also show the ground truth and reconstructions for $m$, $u$, and $V$, together with pointwise error contours.
-Table~\ref{tableonedimensioninv} summarizes the estimates of $\lambda$ across methods.
-These results demonstrate accurate recovery from very sparse observations.
-Finally, Figure~\ref{Onedimensioninversefig4} shows that the additive Schwarz variant converges faster than GPPI (CPU time: $0.986$\, seconds vs.\ $3.139$\, seconds).
+\textbf{Experimental Results.} Figure~\ref{onedimensioninverse_result} reports the discretized $L^2$ errors $\mathcal{E}_2(m^{(k)},m^*)$ from \eqref{eq:l2disc}, comparing each iterate $m^{(k)}$ with the reference $m^*$ in Figure~\ref{Onedimensioninversefig1}.
+The panels also show the ground truth and reconstructions for $m$, $u$, and $V$, together with {absolute} pointwise error curves.
+Table~\ref{tableonedimensioninv} summarizes the estimates of $\lambda$ across methods. {Finally, Figure~\ref{Onedimensioninversefig4} shows that \mathfix{GPPI-AS} reaches a stable error level faster than GPPI, requiring 4 iterations and \(0.898~\mathrm{s}\), compared with 36 iterations and \(5.236~\mathrm{s}\) for GPPI.
+Although the outer iteration count is reduced by roughly a factor of nine, the wall-clock time decreases by about a factor of six.
+This difference is mainly due to the additional per-iteration cost of the Newton step, including Jacobian assembly and the solution of the associated linear system.
+A promising direction for future work is to further exploit parallelism in the GPPI-AS updates of \(m\), \(u\), and \(\boldsymbol{Q}\) in parallel computing environments, and to reduce the Jacobian overhead using analytic derivatives that exploit the PDE and kernel operator structure.}

+{ Tables~\ref{1Dinverseobserve} and \ref{1Dinversenoise} report the relative \(L^1\), \(L^2\), and \(L^\infty\) reconstruction errors of \(m\) for the one-dimensional inverse problem in \eqref{eqonedimensioninv}. \mathfix{For the observation-number study in Table~\ref{1Dinverseobserve}, we use a separate setting in which $N_m$ and $N_v$ are kept equal and varied together.} Table~\ref{1Dinverseobserve} shows that, for a fixed noise level as in the experimental setup, the errors decrease as the number of observation points for \(m\) and \(V\) increases jointly.
+Table~\ref{1Dinversenoise} shows that, for a fixed observation set as in the experimental setup, adding relative Gaussian noise according to \eqref{eq:relnoise} leads to a moderate increase in the errors as \(\tilde{\gamma}\) grows.
+A similar qualitative behavior is observed for the reconstruction errors of other variables.
+The subsequent numerical examples follow the same procedure for the \mathfix{observation-number and noise-level studies}.}